rbtnn/vim-qfprediction/README.md

 ## Functions

 ### qfprediction#get([{n}])
-If {0} is 0 or not specified, returns which window for jumping when selecting an error in the quickfix window.
+If {n} is 0 or not specified, returns which window for jumping when selecting an error in the quickfix window.
-If {0} is 1, returns which window for jumping when `:cnext`.
+If {n} is 1, returns which window for jumping when `:cnext`.
-If {0} is -1, returns which window for jumping when `:cprevious`.
+If {n} is -1, returns which window for jumping when `:cprevious`.

 ```
 " Will open a file of the error at the window of the return value when selecting an error in the quickfix window.